 Must I use the cost basis and gain/loss information provided by T. Rowe Price?

 The cost basis information provided by T. Rowe Price on the sale of covered securities (common stocks acquired on or after January 1, 2011 and mutual fund shares acquired and sold after January 1, 2012, and less complex bonds and options acquired on or after January 1, 2014; complex bonds and options acquired on or after January 1, 2016) is reported to the IRS.
-Cost basis on noncovered shares (those acquired prior to January 1, 2012) is not reported to the IRS or any state taxing jurisdictions, and you are not required to use the gain or loss provided by us.
+Cost basis on noncovered shares (those acquired prior to the dates specified above for covered securities) is not reported to the IRS or any state taxing jurisdictions.
+In both cases, you are not required to use the cost basis information provided by us.
 You are ultimately responsible for reporting accurate cost basis on your tax returns.
 There are legitimate reasons why the information we reported to you might be different from your records.
-You may want to seek assistance from your tax preparer to determine your cost basis because the IRS allows you to choose from several methods.
-More information on cost basis and the new IRS rules requiring cost basis reporting on mutual funds and other types of securities.
+You may want to seek assistance from your tax preparer to determine your cost basis.
+For more information on cost basis and the new IRS rules requiring cost basis reporting on mutual funds and other types of securities.

 Do all the data on my tax forms get reported to the IRS?

 No. As a service to investors, we provide additional information to you on your mutual fund holdings that we are not required to send to the IRS.
 Cost basis information on covered shares is reported to the IRS.

 Will I receive tax forms on my Brokerage accounts?

-You will receive separate tax documents from Pershing LLC, reflecting taxable activity for all holdings (including T. Rowe Price funds) held in these accounts.
+You will receive separate tax documents from Pershing LLC, reporting taxable activity for all holdings (including T. Rowe Price funds) held in these accounts.
 For taxable transactions in T. Rowe Price money market sweep accounts, the tax form may be sent by T. Rowe Price.